hamidzr/kodi-extras/README.md

 if you want to set audio out to analog: (aux out) `amixer cset numid=3 1`

 3. now you should have google assistant setup and running. startup your assistant and talk to it.
 You should see your voice converted into text (from the logs on the raspberry pi).
 If you attached a speaker you should also be able to hear back answers to yours queries.
 This step should be fully functional before you can move to the next.

 ### Install Kodi Extras

 - clone the repo to a direcotry: `git clone https://github.com/hamidzr/kodi-extras.git`
 - setup the environment variables.
+- this repo uses `pipenv` to handle the dependencies for the project so make sure you have it and know how to use it.
+- install requirements using `pipenv install`
+- enter the virtual env with `pipenv shell` to run the scripts. you can also lookup the env python executable address using `pipenv --venv`, for example if you want to  use it as a cronjob

 ### Environment Variables